mark-poscablo/arrayfire-wiki/add_func.md

     test
      |__ exampleFunction.cpp
-     |   - Put all your unit tests here.
-Refer to the "Writing unit tests" section of the wiki
+     |   - Add all your unit tests here.
+Refer to the "Writing unit tests"
-     |     for this part
+     |     section of the wiki for this part.
+     |   - It is good practice to add a test for the documentation's code
+     |     snippets here, to verify that the public-facing sample indeed works
+     |
      |__ data
           |__ exampleFunction
                |__ <test_data_name>.test
                |__ <another_test_data_name>.test
                    - Refer to the "Unit test data format" section of the wiki for this part

+    docs
+     |__ details/<domain>.dox
+          - Add your functions' brief and detailed descriptions here.
+          - Note that you can add references to code snippets here for demonstration purposes, which are actually displayed in the description when rendered.
+Ideally they are part of the test suite for the new function(s)
+          - See existing documentation sections for examples

 For example, if you are about to implement median filter feature, copy all the files mentioned above and replace the file name `exampleFunction` with `medianfilter`.
 Now open the files one after another using your favorite editor starting at the top of the hierarchy and change the content to fit your needs.